-Integrated Biomedical Problem Solving is a pilot teaching programme for first and second year students that is offered to colleges.
-Designed and delivered by GPEG, the course provides horizontal integration and clinical contextualisation of each term’s basic medical science content.
+Integrated Biomedical Problem Solving (IBiPS) is a pilot teaching programme for first and second year students that is offered to colleges.
+Designed and delivered by the General Practice Education Group (GPEG), the course provides horizontal integration and clinical contextualisation of each term’s basic medical science content.

 Preparing for Patients (A) provides all first-year students with early patient contact.